Helen May: Later career

 Helen was appointed to the first New Zealand professorial Chair in Early Childhood Education at Victoria University of Wellington in 1995, and in 2005 she was appointed as Professor of Education and Head of Faculty of Education at the University of Otago.
 From 2007 to 2011 she was the Dean of the University of Otago College of Education.
 On retirement in 2017 she became an Emeritus professor.
 She is currently based in Wellington.

-She is still actively involved in PBRF (Performance Based Research Fund).

 In 2019, Helen co-edited For Women and Children: a tribute to Geraldine McDonald with Sue Middleton, a collection of writings in honour of the life and work of researcher Geraldine McDonald.